victor2410/ChIPpipe/README.md

 		sudo apt-get install macs2
 	-python (<=v2.7), required for all
-	-R (v3.0.2), required for CallPeaks and CallPeaks_norep All .r and .R scripts required are present in the folder Rscripts
+	-R (v3.0.2), required for CallPeaks and CallPeaks_norep All .r and .R scripts required are present in the folder Scripts

-All of these tools must be accessible in your environment variable.
+For fastqc, bowtie2, samtools, picard-tools, macs2, python and R, these tools must be accessible in your $PATH environment variable.

 ################
 # Installation #